openvinotoolkit/openvino/docs/articles_en/get-started/configurations.rst

     If you want to run inference on an NPU, make sure your NPU's drivers are properly installed.
     See the :doc:`guide on NPU configuration <configurations/configurations-intel-npu>` for details.

+| **OpenVINO GenAI Dependencies**
+|   OpenVINO GenAI is a new flavor of OpenVINO, aiming to simplify running inference of generative
+    AI models.
+For information on the dependencies required to use OpenVINO GenAI, see the :doc:`guide on OpenVINO GenAI Dependencies <configurations/genai-dependencies>`.

 | **Open Computer Vision Library**
 |   OpenCV is used to extend the capabilities of some models, for example enhance some of